thomasturner2003/VehicleDynamics/README.md

 # VehicleDynamics
-Goal: Inform mechanical systems design within a fast open sourced program

-Application: Formula Student setup and mechanical design

-Workflow: Fill in core dynamic properties and return benchmark test results
+Working towards a bicycle model with lateral and longitudinal load transfer.
+Primary goal is to evaluate performance in the FSUK skidpad event and seperate benchmark tests.
+Secondary goal is to evaluate performance in the sprint event.